Gambling Addiction Treatment Program Options

 Medication can sometimes be a valuable part of a gambling addition recovery protocol.
 If you or someone in your family gambles compulsively, be careful and use only those medications that have been prescribed or recommended by a qualified professional.
 When you are controlled by one addiction, it is all too easy to fall into another through self-medication.
 However, medication prescribed and monitored by your doctor can aid in your overall recovery.

 The University of Minnesota completed a study several years ago to examine the impact of such medication strategies.
 Its study participants fell into two groups: those with low impulse control and those who succumb to compulsive behavior.
 In the case of compulsive gamblers, medications routinely used in substance abuse addiction plans, like naltrexone, were found to have a positive impact.
 For gamblers with low impulse control, the study examined substances that affect the prefrontal cortex of the brain.
 Your chosen treatment program can help identify the best options for your circumstances.

 How to Find the Best Gambling Addiction Treatment Facility

 Finding the right gambling addiction treatment program for you or your loved one can be a long process.
 We can help.
 Our staff is able to discuss your unique situation and help you identify which program or treatment options can help you and your family escape from gambling addiction.
-So, call us today at 1-888-997-3147, discuss your options with one of our knowledgeable advisors, and start the journey back to an addiction-free life.
+So, call us today at 1-888-997-3147(Who Answers?), discuss your options with one of our knowledgeable advisors, and start the journey back to an addiction-free life.